PTSD in Military Veterans

 Rock climbing, boxing, weight training, or martial arts.
 These activities can make it easier to focus on your body movements—after all, if you don't, you could get hurt.

+Spending time in nature.
 Pursuing outdoor activities like hiking, camping, mountain biking, rock climbing, whitewater rafting, and skiing helps veterans cope with PTSD symptoms and transition back into civilian life.
+But it’s not just veterans who can benefit from spending time outdoors.
 Anyone with PTSD can benefit from the relaxation, seclusion, and peace that come with being out in nature.

-Reach out to someone you can connect with for an uninterrupted period of time, someone who will listen when you want to talk without judging, criticizing, or continually being distracted.
-That person may be your significant other, a family member, a friend, or professional therapist.
-Or you could try:
+Reach out to someone you can connect with for an uninterrupted period of time, someone who will listen when you want to talk without judging, criticizing, or continually getting distracted.
+That person may be your significant other, a family member, a friend, or a professional therapist.

 Volunteering your time or reaching out to a friend in need.
 This is not only a great way to connect to others, but can also help you reclaim your sense of control.